 When the old opera of rue Le Peletier burnt down on the 28th of October 1873, the government decided to complete the edifice and called back Charles Garnier.

 The inauguration of the whole complex took place on the 5th of January 1875 in the presence of the President of the French Republic, Marshal MacMahon, the Lord Mayor of London, the Lord Mayor of Amsterdam, King Alfonso XII of Spain, and nearly 2,000 guests from all over Europe.

 In 1887 electric lighting replaced gas inside the opera house.

 The whole opera house was listed as a ‘Monument Historique’ by the French State in 1923.
 The Palais Garnier underwent a series of restoration work in the 2000s and 2010s.

-With the opening of the Opera Bastille in 1989, the Palais Garnier lost its status of primary home of the Paris Opera.
-It is mainly uses for ballet performances.
+With the opening of the Opera Bastille in 1989, the Palais Garnier lost its status as the primary home of the Paris Opera.
+It is mainly used for ballet performances.